goreleaser/goreleaser/www/docs/customization/build.md

       - 6
       - 7

+    # GOAMD64 to build when GOARCH is amd64.
+    # For more info refer to: https://golang.org/doc/install/source#environment
+    # Default is only v2.
+    goamd64:
+      - v2
+      - v3

     # GOMIPS and GOMIPS64 to build when GOARCH is mips, mips64, mipsle or mips64le.
     # For more info refer to: https://golang.org/doc/install/source#environment
     # Default is only hardfloat.